Signing in to Visual Studio subscription(s) with your GitHub account

 Q: How can I tell if my Microsoft account and GitHub accounts are linked?

-A: Whenever you sign using your account alias (email address, phone number, Skype name), we’ll show you all the sign-in methods for your account.
+A: Whenever you sign in using your account alias (email address, phone number, Skype name), we’ll show you all the sign-in methods for your account.
 If you don’t see GitHub there, you haven’t set it up yet.

 Q: How can I unlink my Microsoft and GitHub accounts?

-A: Go to the Security tab of account.microsoft.com and click More security options to unlink your GitHub account.
+A: Go to the Security tab of account.microsoft.com and select Advanced security options to unlink your GitHub account.
 Unlinking your GitHub account removes it as a sign-in method and removes access to any GitHub repositories in Visual Studio.
 Other Microsoft products might have requested access your GitHub account separately, so removing the access here won’t remove access in all products.
 Go to the application permissions page of your GitHub profile to revoke consent from the apps listed there.

 Q: I try to use my GitHub account to sign in, but I'm prompted that I already have a Microsoft identity that I should use instead.
 What's happening?

-A: If you have an Azure Active Directory email address on your GitHub account, this means you already have a Microsoft identity that can access Azure and run CI pipelines using your GitHub code.
+A: If you have an Azure Active Directory email address on your GitHub account, you already have a Microsoft identity that can access Azure and run CI pipelines using your GitHub code.
 Using that account ensures that your Azure resources and build pipelines remain within your organizational boundaries.
 However, if you’re doing personal work, we recommend putting a personal email address on your GitHub account so that you'll always have access to it.
 Once you do this, try signing in again and choose Use a different email address when you're prompted to sign in to your work or school account.
 This will let you create a new Microsoft account using that personal email address.

 - Visual Studio documentation